krzysztofengineer/openbsd/README.md

 # OpenBSD for minimalists

-Installation, configuration & management on Thinkpad T480
+Installation, configuration & management on Thinkpad T480 (should work for other setup too).

 ![](00-readme-bsd.png)